Summer Mediterranean Farro Salad (Vegan)

 • Small zucchini

-• Few carrots, ideally of different colors
+• 2-3 carrots, ideally of different colors

 • Half a small head of radicchio

-• Couple bunches of miniature Champagne grapes
+• 0.5 c miniature Champagne grapes

-• Handful of fresh basil leaves
+• 2 sprigs fresh basil leaves

-• Small handful of pine nuts
+• 0.25 c pine nuts

 Instructions

 3. While the farro is cooking, use a box grater to grate the zucchini and carrots.
-I prefer to scoop the seeds out of the zucchini first, but either way is fine.

-4. While the farro is still hot, put it in a large mixing bowl with half of the salad dressing and stir.
+4. While the farro is still hot, put it in a large mixing bowl with half of the dressing and stir.
 This will help the farro absorb the flavors of the dressing.
 Set the other half of the dressing aside.

-7. When you're ready to serve, cut the radicchio into thin ribbons and toss it into the salad.
+7. When you're ready to serve, cut the radicchio into very thin ribbons and toss it into the salad.

 Leave a Comment